ArashLab/CAP/README.md

 ## What is CAP
 To understand and use CAP, we recommend reading [CAP Architecture in Short](docs/CapArch.md) first.
 It helps you quickly identify if CAP is something you need or not by summarising the mental idea behind CAP and the way it is implemented.
 It also includes a short description of how the analysis should be described.
 Next you may try our step-by-step tutorials in [Getting Started](docs/GetingStarted.md) to have a better feeling of how CAP work.

 Next you may read either [Describe Your Analysis](docs/DescribeAnalysis.md) or [Code Architecture](docs/CodeArch.md).
 The former hepls user to learn how to understand the provided pipelines be able to modify them or start a new analysis from scratch.
 The latter, is useful if you are a python programmer and would like expand the functionality of the CAP.

+Finally [Explore Data](docs/ExploreData.md) describes set of utility to help you to explore the result of analysis performed by CAP.

 ## Installation
 You can simply install cap using pip.